 Focus Lock

-Locking the focus at a certain distance for one or more shots is useful in a number of occasions, such as sport photos where AF is too slow, series of photos, etc. (one might debate whether this is a manual focus method, but it fits in here...).
+Locking the focus at a certain distance for one or more shots is useful in a number of occasions, such as sports photos where AF is too slow, series of photos, etc. (one might debate whether this is a manual focus method, but it fits in here...).
 The GXR provides the following options for locking focus:

-While the technique of pressing the shutter-release button down halfway is easy to use (and I use it quite often), the coupling of exposure and focus lock can lead to problems.
+While the technique of pressing the shutter-release button down halfway is easy to use (and I use it quite often), the coupling of exposure and focus lock may lead to problems.
 For example, when I take a picture of a landscape, and the image looks too dark, I point the camera lower to brighten the image up - but now the focus may be too close.
 The other way round, when I point the camera to the sky to darken the image, focus may not find a target.

 Support for "Pure" Manual Focusing